-• Start with foods that are cool and soft during the first 48 hours after surgery.

-- After 48 hours you may gradually increase your diet to more firm food based on comfort. - For 3-4 weeks after your surgery, it is best to avoid foods like nuts, sunflower seeds, popcorn, etc., which may get lodged in the surgical site. - Do NOT use a straw for at least 10 days following surgery. - Do NOT skip meals.
+- Start with foods that are cool and soft during the first 48 hours after surgery. - After 48 hours you may gradually increase your diet to more firm food based on comfort. - For 3-4 weeks after your surgery, it is best to avoid foods like nuts, sunflower seeds, popcorn, etc., which may get lodged in the surgical site. - Do NOT skip meals.
 This will slow the healing process.
-Protein in your diet helps with healing. - If you have diabetes, maintain your normal eating habits, or follow instructions given by your doctor.
+Protein in your diet helps with healing. - If you have diabetes, maintain your normal eating habits or follow instructions given by your doctor.
 Check your blood sugar regularly.
 Ideally, your blood sugar should stay below 250.